 Amidst this onslaught, Chinese investors are also learning and adapting, leading to subtle changes of direction in their approaches.
 Some insurance companies, for example, are exploring development projects.
-Ping An Insurance and China Life JV formed a joint venture with US developer Tishman Speyer to invest in a mixed-use development project in Boston, and state-owned
+Ping An Insurance and China Life JV formed a joint venture with US developer Tishman Speyer to invest in a mixed-use development project in Boston, and state-owned Taiping Insurance set up an offshore

-TABLE 2

-Outbound investment status of major Chinese developers and insurance companies
+TABLE 2 Outbound investment status of